gabrielpreviato/mc504-2019s2-unicamp/exp02/README.md

 # MC504 - 2019s2
-## Exp 01
+## Exp 02

 ### Build
-To build the BATMAN just run make in the exp01 root directory.
-The executable "batman" will be generated.
+To build the PATV (Physical Address Translation Viewer) just run make in the exp02 root directory.
+The executable "patv" will be generated.

 ### Running
-To run "batman" simply executes (e.g. `./batman`) the executable.
+To run PATV simply executes (e.g. `./patv`) the executable.

 ### Input
-The input must end with a "q" character in order to stop the execution off all threads.
-A example of input can be seen in the file test1.in.
+The input must be the process to have the pages translated.
+For correct output, running as root is strongly recommended.